 In short, Outsource it.
 This is again a complicated stuff.
 And typically companies adopt a “chalta hai” attitude towards it.
 Outsourcing finances and accounting has to be very professional.
 Ultimately, like for every business, you will need to come back to it to decide on both long term and short term strategies.
-We must keep in mind that operational outsourcing of finance and accounting management is just the tip of the ice berg, the crux lies in generating intelligence out of it.
+We must keep in mind that operational finance and accounting outsourcing management is just the tip of the ice berg, the crux lies in generating intelligence out of it.

 Following are the pointers we can keep in mind while hunting for an outsourcing agent (I would now rather like to call it a partnership)

 - Money: Not just the gross amount but the value and RoI of each penny you spend

 - Minimal transactions: Time and complexity saved in outsourcing should not be eaten up by time given in liaisoning